-Pidurangala Hike in Sigiriya: Everything You Need To Know
+Pidurangala Rock Hike in Sigiriya: Everything You Need To Know

-The Pidurangala Rock hike in Sigiriya was one of the highlights of my trip to the cultural triangle of Sri Lanka and it paved the way for what was the most incredible month in the country.
+The Pidurangala Rock hike in Sigiriya was one of my highlights of the cultural triangle of Sri Lanka.

 Sitting on Pidurangala Rock, overlooking Sigiriya Rock in the distance